Rashmi01-alt/git-practice-repo/readme.md

 # Git Basics Practice
-This repository is for practicing basic Git commands.
+This repository is for practicing basic Git command.
+Updated content in main-branch.